 Starting or changing your business?
-This Business Checklist will help guide you through the permitting and approval process.
+This Business Checklist (download as a PDF here) will help guide you through the permitting and approval process.
 If you would like assistance with starting or managing your business, visit the Economic Development page.
-For a list of regional and state resources see Business Resources.
+For a list of regional and state resources see the business resources page.

 May be required